Types of Arduino Boards – Quick Comparison on Specification and Features

 Arduino Nano Every

 Arduino Nano Every is a new generation board in a small form factor.
 As we already discussed Arduino Nano is the preferred board for many projects requiring a small and cheap solution.
-We could call the Arduino Nano Every, an upgraded Arduino Nano with lot more features.
+We could call the Arduino Nano Every, an upgraded Arduino Nano with a lot more features.
 Nano Every is powered by a more powerful processor ATMega4809.
-It has 50% more program memory and a 200% bigger RAM which will enable us to muse this board for bigger programs.
+It has 50% more program memory and 200% bigger RAM which will enable us to use this board for bigger programs.
 The castellated holes allow us to use the Nano Every on a PCB without the need for the header pins.

 Arduino Mega2560 Rev3

 Arduino Mega 2560 is the biggest of all the boards we have discussed so far.
 It is designed for applications where a lot of I/O or peripherals are needed.
 It is powered by a bigger and more capable processor the ATMega2560.
 This board has the greatest number of I/O than most other boards, 54 I/O pins (of which 15 can be used as PWM outputs), 16 analog inputs, and 4 UARTs.
 It has more flash storage and SRAM than most other basic Arduino boards.
-It is most popular with the opensource CNC and 3D printer community as well as the opensource PLC community.
+It is most popular with the open-source CNC and 3D printer community as well as the open-source PLC community.

 Enhanced Features Boards